pwhisenhunt/pwhisenhunt.github.io/README.md

 pwhisenhunt.github.com
 ======================
-This is the repo of my personal website pwhisenhunt.com.
+This is the repo for my personal website pwhisenhunt.com.

 This website uses jekyll, Grunt.js, SASS, and a bunch of other open source technologies.
 Feel free to fork it and use it as your own personal site.